-This remindes me of the fantastic “Invisible Cities” by Calvino.
+This reminds me of the fantastic “Invisible Cities” by Calvino.
 All the cities have something from just one city which cannot be described.
 The magic has been possible only for one place that is unique and special, and where man’s needs and fantasy have come together to challenge nature.

 Bridge after bridge connecting island after island which would otherwise have been far away and apart.